DavyLandman/compact25519/README.md

 ## License and origins
 The implementation of the X25519 and Ed25519 is extracted from [Daniel Beer's c25519](https://www.dlbeer.co.nz/oss/c25519.html) version 2017-10-05.
+Daniel Beer released it under the Public Domain license.
+To remain in the same spirit, this library is also licensed as Public Domain using the CC0 license.

 ## Smaller binaries